satnaing/astro-paper/README.md

 ## 👀 Want to learn more?

-If you want to know more about Astro check [thier documentation](https://docs.astro.build) or jump into their [Discord server](https://astro.build/chat).
+If you want to know more about Astro check [Astro documentation](https://docs.astro.build) or jump into Astro's [Discord server](https://astro.build/chat).

 ## License